ACTG-ARL: Differentially Private Conditional Text Generation with RL-Boosted Control: Boosting fine-grained control in ACTG with Anchored RL

 \looseness=-1 We evaluate three models: 1) ACTG, the conditional generator $G_{x\mid f}$ from~\Cref{sec:framework} which serves as the baseline; 2) ACTG-RL, where $G_{x\mid f}$ is further trained with a standard PPO objective; and 3) ACTG-ARL, where $G_{x\mid f}$ is trained with the hybrid objective and the best-of-$N$ anchor dataset $D_{\text{SFT}_N}$, corresponding to our Anchored RL recipe.
 In~\Cref{app:results-it-cg}, we also consider a variant of ACTG where the base PT model is replaced with an IT model for DP-FT.
 In~\Cref{app:results-ablations-rl}, we showcase the importance of $D_{\text{SFT}_N}$ and RL via ablation studies.
 Details of experimental setups are in~\Cref{app:setups-rl}.

-\textbf{Results.}~ \Cref{fig:main-results-rl} illustrates the central trade-off between control and fidelity.
-The baseline ACTG achieves strong fidelity (high MAUVE) but weak control (low IFAcc).
-ACTG-RL increases IFAcc but suffers from reward hacking, causing a catastrophic collapse in MAUVE.
-In contrast, ACTG-ARL resolves this tension: it matches ACTG-RL in IFAcc while retaining the high fidelity of ACTG.
+\textbf{Results.}~ \Cref{fig:main-results-rl} highlights the trade-off between control and fidelity.
+Baseline ACTG achieves strong fidelity (high MAUVE) but weak control (low IFAcc), while ACTG-RL improves IFAcc at the cost of severe reward hacking and a collapse in MAUVE.
+In contrast, ACTG-ARL resolves this tension, matching ACTG-RL in IFAcc while retaining ACTG’s high fidelity.
 Importantly, this improvement in \textit{per-instance} control also reduces the \textit{end-to-end} error, as evidenced by the lowest $d_{\text{JS}}^f$.
-Since $d_{\text{JS}}^f$ is a \textit{metric}~\citep{lin2002divergence}, the triangle inequality implies $d_{\text{JS}}^{f} \le d_{\text{JS}}^{f_1} + d_{\text{JS}}^{f_2}$, shedding light on why advances in Stage~2 reduce overall error, echoing our discussion in~\Cref{subsec:framework_exp}.
-We additionally evaluate the utility of synthetic data produced by ACTG-ARL in~\Cref{app:results-actg-arl-utility}.
+Since $d_{\text{JS}}^f$ is a \textit{metric}~\citep{lin2002divergence}, the triangle inequality implies $d_{\text{JS}}^{f} \le d_{\text{JS}}^{f_1} + d_{\text{JS}}^{f_2}$, explaining why advances in Stage~2 reduce overall error, echoing our discussion in~\Cref{subsec:framework_exp}.
+We additionally find that ACTG-ARL further improves classification F1 over ACTG, confirming that the boost in instruction-following also strengthens downstream utility (\Cref{app:results-actg-arl-utility}).

+\textbf{Computational cost.}~ ACTG delivers substantial quality gains over vanilla DP-FT at little compute overhead (feature extraction and AIM together under 15 minutes).
+Anchored RL is more costly but serves an orthogonal goal of fine-grained control and is optional.
+Once trained, $G_f$ and $G_{x\mid f}^{\text{ARL}}$ together generate $5$k synthetic samples in about $20$ minutes on a single A100; a full breakdown is provided in~\Cref{app:compute}.